CSYE-6225-CloudComputing/webapp/README.md

 ### Running the Application Locally

-To build and deploy the web application locally, follow these steps:
+To build and deploy the web application locally, follow these step:

 1. **Clone the repository**:
    ```bash